 The biggest draw of the PowerGreen 21W panel is its design.
 From the materials used for its construction, mainly the PET Polymer faced panels (which are incredibly durable) to the thoughtful, roomy storage pocket, the 21W is easy to use.
-On the downside, it is less powerful than the Anker 21W and the X-Dragon 20W and it lagged behind in our tests even in perfect solar charging conditions.
-In addition, the PowerGreen is expensive and the heaviest set-up in our testing fleet.
+On the downside, the PowerGreen is the heaviest set-up in our testing fleet.

 Charge Interruption Recovery

-In our charge interruption tests, the 21W by PowerGreen did not quite stand up to the Anker 21W and the X-Dragon 20W panels.
+The 21W by PowerGreen did not quite stand up to the other large panels in our fleet.
 Initially, the PowerGreen charged up our battery to 3%, just as the other larger capacity panels did.
-But, once we had interrupted the steady flow of sunlight to the solar cells, the panel had trouble re-connecting to the battery that was plugged into it.
-The battery wasn't charging at all after the panel had been shaded, and we had to unplug and re-plug it back in to reestablish a sound connection.
-Some panels have technologies built in that will read the input and readjust accordingly, like the iSolar system in the X-Dragon panels, and that makes their recovery faster.
-Top scorers for this metric include the Goal Zero Nomad 7, Anker PowerPort 21W, Anker Powerport Lite 15, Instapark Mercury 10, and X-Dragon.
+But, once we had interrupted the steady flow of sunlight to the solar cells, the panel had trouble reconnecting to the battery that was plugged into it.
+The battery wasn't charging at all after the panel had been in the shade, and we had to unplug and re-plug it back in to establish a sound connection.
+Some panels have technologies built in that will read the input and re-adjust accordingly, and that makes their recovery faster.

 Charging speed was another category where the PowerGreen narrowly missed the performance level of the other two large capacity panels.
-After one hour of charging our 1byone 6,000 mAh external battery pack, the PowerGreen had only charged the battery to 13%, compared to the Anker 21W, which had reached 18% and the X-Dragon which was at 21%.
-This is a fairly large difference, especially when we checked again after three hours and the PowerGreen was still almost 10% behind the other two panels.
-This lag played a large role in the PowerGreen's lower overall score, since keeping a phone or battery charged is the main job of these devices.
+After one hour of charging our 1byone 6,000 mAh external battery pack, the PowerGreen had only charged the battery to 13%.
+This is a fairly large difference, especially when we checked again after three hours; the PowerGreen was still almost 10% behind the other large-capacity panels we tested.
+This lag played a significant role in the PowerGreen's overall score since keeping a phone or battery charged is the main job of these devices.

 Multiple Device Charging Speed

 The 21W panel's greatest attributes are its design.
-The panel is burly and can withstand wind, light rain, and sand (to an extent!).
-If you like hanging your panels up to receive sunlight, the PowerGreen has re-enforced grommets that you can trust to hold up the panel for a long time.
-The durable canvas and PET Polymer coating on the cells makes the PowerGreen especially durable.
-We didn't run into any issues with the pocket wearing or the fabric wearing out along the fold lines, though a few contenders, like the Anker PowerPort 21W and Instapark Mercury 10 offered a higher level of durability.
+The panel is burly and can withstand wind, light rain, and sand (of course, as with anything, to an extent!).
+If you like hanging your panels up to receive sunlight, the PowerGreen has sturdy, re-enforced grommets.
+The durable canvas and PET Polymer coating on the cells makes the PowerGreen especially durable, and we didn't run into any issues with the pocket wearing or the fabric wearing out along the fold lines.

 Weight & Portability

-The PowerGreen 21W has lots of bells and whistles that make an aesthetically appealing purchase, but after some further research, it seems like it may not be all its cracked up to be.
-The PowerGreen is efficient, since it is a 21W panel, but still struggled to charge two batteries effectively.
-It also lagged in the race to charge our battery pack, getting beat by the Anker 21W and the X-Dragon 20W panel.
-For these reasons, we found that there are better options for a lesser price if you're looking for a panel of this capacity.
+The PowerGreen 21W has lots of bells and whistles that make an aesthetically appealing purchase; however, after further research, we didn't find it was all it cracked up to be.
+Since the PowerGreen boasts 21W, it's somewhat efficient, but still struggled to charge two batteries effectively.
+It also lagged in the race to charge our battery pack.
+For these reasons, we found that there are better options if you're looking for a panel of this capacity.